abdelqader-alomari/reading_notes/class-05.md

 - If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common owner component.

 ![Component Life Cycle](https://www.wikitechy.com/tutorials/react/img/reactjs-images/ReactJS-components-life-cycle.png)

+---

+## Things I want to know more about

+Go deeply into component Hierarchy, Paradox Statement and Component Life Cycle Today the subject "Thinking in React" and all content is important and need to explore.